-Forest Conservationists with little to no experience tend to make between $25430 and $28550 while the more experienced ones make over $46170 per year.
+Forest and Conservation Technicians with little to no experience tend to make between $26600 and $29840 while the more experienced ones can earn over $48460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Forest Conservationist is to move to a higher paying state like MA.
-Right now, the highest paying states for Forest Conservationists are MA, NY, GA, AK and KS.
+One of the easiest ways to increase your salary as a Forest and Conservation Technician is to move to a higher paying state like PA.
+Right now, the highest paying states for Forest and Conservation Technicians are PA, AK, MA, MS and ME.

-3 other factors that can increase your salary as A Forest Conservationist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Forest and Conservation Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Forest Conservationists what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Forest and Conservation Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.